-Columbia State Community College is a two-year college serving a nine-county area in southern Middle Tennessee with five campuses, including Columbia, Williamson, Lawrence, Lewisburg and Clifton.
-Columbia State was established in 1966 as Tennessee's first community college and is committed to increasing access and enhancing diversity at all five campuses.
-Columbia State is a member of the Tennessee Board of Regents, the sixth largest higher education system in the nation.
-For more information, please visit www.ColumbiaState.edu.
+Columbia State Community College is a two-year college serving a nine-county area in southern Middle Tennessee with four campuses, including Columbia, Williamson, Lawrence and Lewisburg.
+Columbia State was established in 1966 as Tennessee's first community college.
+For more information, visit www.ColumbiaState.edu.

 Columbia State Rad Tech Students Place First at State Conference